Lacree/HSP4/readme.md

 Purpose: As Hemp & Cannabis become more legal we need a place to connect and see others with similar intrest.
-This blog shows who you know thats enjoys in the smokes as well as it has information about all the diffrent types of products on the market and reviews from users who enjoy all the diffrent smoking options available.
+This blog shows who you know that enjoys in the smoke times. as well as it has information about all the diffrent types of products on the market and reviews from users who enjoy all the diffrent smoking options available.

 Audience: people intrested in the Hemp World and want a oppertunity to engage and connect.